 We’re definitely not saying that the kids who are still at McKinley aren’t interesting.
 In fact, we’ve been really impressed with some of the newcomers!
 But the star of Glee is and always has been Lea Michele (Rachel Berry), the small-town girl whose talent is too big and bright for Lima, Ohio.

 And from the look of things, the rest of the show’s most popular characters are either already living in NYC or headed there soon.
-For example, rumor has it that Santana (Naya Rivera) will make the move to the Big Apple, and we know Blaine (Darren Criss) has NYADA hopes and dreams of his own.
-So why not make things easier on everyone — cast, crew, and audience — and stick to the location where most of the magic is happening?
+For example, Blaine (Darren Criss) and Sam (Chord Overstreet) will both be touring colleges in NYC during Season 5, Episode 6, and Artie (Kevin McHale) has already been accepted to film school there.
+Why not make things easier on everyone — cast, crew, and audience — and stick to the location where most of the magic is happening?

 More interesting plot possibilities to explore